sezsucu/env/docs/bash.md

 * `tr`: translate characters
 * `wc`: word, line, character count
 * `grep`: to find text in files
+* `egrep`: like grep but can handle extended regular expressions
 * `zgrep`: to find text in compressed files
 * `zcat`: like cat, but for compressed files
 * `awk`: a great utility to process text files and extract columns